open-telemetry/semantic-conventions/docs/otel/pipeline-metrics.md

 Users are expected to understand that the data item for traces is a span, for logs is a record, and for metrics is a point.

-### Distinguishing Collectors from SDKs

-SDKs and Collectors process the same data in a pipeline, and both OpenTelemetry Collector and SDKs are recommended to use the metric names specified here.
-An attribute to distinguish the `domain` is used, with values like `sdk`, `collector`.

-In a multi-level collection pipeline, each layer is expected to use a unique domain.
-This enables calculating aggregates at each level in the collection pipeline and comparing them, as a measure of aggregate leakage.
-Multi-level colletor topologies should allow configuration of distinct domains (e.g., `agent` and `gateway`).

 ### Basic level of detail